seabadger-io/express-local-mongo-auth/README.md

 * local password authentication (users stored in MongoDB)
 * a RESTful server over HTTP and HTTTPS
 * a simple gulp configuration to watch changes, lint javascript and restart server
+* registration form validation with jQuery validation and bootstrap

 The sample project uses:
 * Express